-So, once this content has been translated, transformed, reflected upon, and responded to, the public opinion or concerns can be sought or the public can convey their concerns, opinion or representation of GMOs to policy-makers, the scientific experts, or government agencies.
-The media for conveying citizens' representations should be any or a combination of well tested methods, most notably: national barometers or surveys; indepth qualitative interviews; national referendum; focus-group discussions; regional, community or national consensus conferences; local, regional or national citizen juries; local, regional or national workshops, and so on.
-The mechanisms and facilitating procedures for eliciting these citizen representations must be transparent, mixed, and matched in order to avoid bias, misinterpretation, misrepresentation, or worse-the manufacturing or doctoring of public opinion or position (cf. Moore, 2008).
-Whether the public representation or position is in agreement or disagreement with that of the policy-makers, scientific experts, powerful donors or corporations-the information and social representations elicited from the public should be treated with respect, be considered as sound, functional, and valid in their own right (Rowe & Frewer, 2005).
+So, once this content has been translated, transformed, reflected upon, and responded to, the public opinion or concerns can be sought or the public can convey their concerns, opinion or representation of GMOs to policymakers, the scientific experts, or government agencies.
+The media for conveying citizens' representations should be any or a combination of well tested methods, most notably: national barometers or surveys; in-depth qualitative interviews; national referendum; focus-group discussions; regional, community or national consensus conferences; local, regional or national citizen juries; local, regional or national workshops, and so on.
+The mechanisms and facilitating procedures for eliciting these citizen representations must be transparent, mixed, and order misinterpretation, matched bias, in to avoid misrepresentation, or worse-the manufacturing or doctoring of public opinion or position (cf. Moore, 2008).
+Whether the public representation or position is in agreement disagreement with that of the policy-makers, scientific experts, powerful donors or corporations-the information and social representations elicited from the public should be treated with respect, be considered as sound, functional, and valid in their own right (Rowe & Frewer, 2005).